NeurIPS 2019 Workshops FAQ

 All workshops are one day long and will be held on either Friday, December 13 or Saturday, December 14.
-Precise dates for each workshop will be available in early September.
+Dates for each workshop are listed at the link above.

 I need a visa to come to NeurIPS.
 What do I do?

 Information about visas is available here.

 NeurIPS will provide a full registration refund to workshop presenters who are denied a visa or who get no answer before the meeting starts.
 See our cancellation policy.

 For Workshop Organizers

 I want to edit the abstract, title or schedule for my workshop.
 How do I do this?

 - Under the Calls menu on https://NeurIPS.cc, visit Workshop Application.
 (If you have multiple applications, you will need to select one of them.)

 - You may change your application as often as needed during the meeting including re-ordering the organizers and updating the abstract.
 (You can not add new organisers though, in the same way one cannot add authors to a paper in the main conference after acceptance; this is to ensure integrity of our conflict of interest procedures.)
 These changes should automatically reflect in the online schedule, the Workshop PDF download, and in the mobile application with some delay once it's released.